seganku/HoneywellSecurityMQTT/README.md

  - Decodes sensor status such as tamper and low battery
  - Reports alarm and sensor status to an MQTT broker
  - Watchdog with reporting in case of receiver failure
+ - Checks for sensors failing to report in

 ## Requirements